 SHERWIN, BELLE (20 Mar.
 1868-9 July 1955), noted reform and feminist leader, was born in Cleveland to Frances Mary Smith and Henry Alden Sherwin, a founder of SHERWIN-WILLIAMS CO.; received a B.S. degree from Wellesley College in 1890, where she was chosen Phi Beta Kappa; and studied history for a year at Oxford University from 1894-95.
 Returning to the U.S., she taught 4 years in Boston at St. Margaret's and Miss Hersey's School for Girls.
 In 1900 she returned to Cleveland, serving as the first president of the CONSUMERS LEAGUE OF OHIO.
-During the period before WORLD WAR I, Sherwin was active in numerous Cleveland welfare organizations, serving as director of the Public Health Nursing Assoc. and a member of the Fed. for Charity & Philanthropy and Council for Social Agencies.
+During the period before WORLD WAR I, Sherwin was active in numerous Cleveland welfare organizations, serving as director of the Public Health Nursing Assoc. and a member of the FED.
+FOR CHARITY AND PHILANTHROPY and Council for Social Agencies.
 Following World War I, she was director of the Cleveland Welfare Fed.
 (1900-14), and from 1921-24 was vice-president of the Natl.
 League of Women Voters, serving as league president from 1924-34.
 Sherwin was a founder of the WOMEN'S CITY CLUB in Cleveland.
-She received honorary degrees from Western Reserve University (1930), Denison University (1931), and Oberlin College (1937).
+She received honorary degrees from Western Reserve University (1930) (see CASE WESTERN RESERVE UNIVERSITY), Denison University (1931), and Oberlin College (1937).
 Sherwin never married.

 Belle Sherwin Papers, Radcliffe College.